bluefroguk1/empire-dump/content/Wiki/The Nations/Urizen/Urizen.md

 ## What the citizens of Urizen are not
 * Pacifists or procrastinators.
 They are reasonable people, but are quite prepared to [[Fight]] to get what they want – they're just likely to consider for a moment if violence is the best course of action before they attack.
 * Asian or East Asian.
 Urizen draws inspiration from high elves, [https://en.wikipedia.org/wiki/Classical_Greece classical Greece], and societies of wizards, but not directly from Asia or East Asia.
 * Unarmed combatants.
-When the Urizen think of martial [[Skills]], they think of weapons.
+When the Urizen think of martial Skills, they think of weapons.
 Wrestling or even touching your enemies is a distasteful idea.
 Much better to keep them at bay and overwhelm them with your consummate weapon skills than let them get close to you.
 Urizen Links
 pdf
 __NOTOC__